sttyerase/random-stuff/Notions.md

 26. It's so hard to know if you are speaking truth to power, or if you are just dead wrong.
 27. Making stuff happen takes effort...**lots** of effort ... always much more than you think it should.
 28. You don't have a real thought until you can write it clearly on paper.
-29. Life is a continuum uncertainty.
+29. Life is a continuum of uncertainty.
 Living is the process of managing that uncertainty.
 30. Those who can, do.
     Those who can't, teach.
     Those who have no clue at all enter upper management or politics.